elistevens/xws-spec/README.md

 The "squadron" MUST contain the following:
 * A faction ID with the key "faction"
-* An array of pilots with the key "pilots" (see below)
+* An array of pilots with the key "pilots" (see below).
+A squadron MUST have at least one pilot.

 The "squadron" MAY contain the following:
 * A squadron name with the key "name"